leo/muffin-server/CONTRIBUTING.md

 cd app
 ```

-After that, link it to the global module directory on your device (this will also automatically install all dependencies):
+After that, [link](https://docs.npmjs.com/cli/link) it (this will also automatically install all dependencies):

 ```shell
 npm link